 I love experimenting with eyeshadow!
-I plan to do lots of eye makeup tutorials on this blog, so I wanted to create a diagram to show the proper placement areas and terms.
-I’ll link to this whenever I post a tutorial, and hopefully that will make it easier to follow along.
-Here’s a diagram to help you out next time you’re applying eyeshadow:
+Since I post so many eye makeup tutorials, I created this eyeshadow diagram to demonstrate the proper placement areas and terms.
+I'll link to this whenever I post a tutorial, so hopefully that will make it easier for beginners following along!

 Inner Corner: I typically add highlights in this area.
 It brightens and refreshes the eyes, or makes them “pop”.